INDEX TO ALL NINE SECTIONS

 A Summary of Benefits for The Pastors and Members of A House Church

+The house church pastor has no building to distract him, no employees to manage and no reason to compete with other local pastors.
 There is no "church board" that exists to make his life miserable and through which political infighting becomes common.

 In short, he can be what he is called to be by God, and not what is imposed on him by cultural Christianity.
 He is not the lead actor, the president of a company, or the center of the hub.
 He is a disciple maker, an equipper of the saints.